stefan-ka/henshin-maven/README.md

 Once these requirements are met, this is the procedure to create a new Henshin release and push it to [Clojars](http://clojars.org/henshin).

-1. Download the current Henshin release (`emf-xsd-SDK-x.y.z.zip`) from the [Henshin Homepage](http://www.eclipse.org/henshin/).
+1. Download the current Henshin release from the [Henshin Homepage](http://www.eclipse.org/henshin/).

 2. Adjust the version number in `project.clj` to match the Henshin release.